JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 >
 {type="tip"}

-### Add state
+### Add state to keep values

 You can add a ▶ triangle to highlight the selected video instead of alerting the user.
 To do that, introduce some _state_ specific to this component.

-State is one of the other core concepts in React.
+State is one of core concepts in React.
 In modern React (using the so-called _Hooks API_), state is expressed using the [`useState` hook](https://reactjs.org/docs/hooks-state.html).

 1. Add the following line of code to the top of the `videoList` declaration: